 Even though they have similar names, this is not Rossiu.
 Though it might be a call out, as Rossiu eventually learns a lesson and starts to believe more along the lines of this trope.

-With the exception of the organ traders, this is pretty much the main tragedy of Sympathy For Mr Vengeance.
+With the exception of the organ traders, this is the main tragedy of Sympathy for Mr. Vengeance.
 This fact makes the ensuing spiral of vengeance even more tragic.

 The Venus Project, thoroughly discussed in the second Zeitgeist movie, is built around the assumption that greed, corruption, and ignorance are not intrinsic human qualities but were instead drilled into us by the harsh primeval environment and later, by our obsolete social institutions.